A wide range of trips throughout Southcentral Alaska.

 Halibut and Silver Salmon Derby

 These derbies have been combined this year and the Small Fry Derby has been discontinued.
 Another change: Salmon Derby contestants place first, second and third based on true weight.
-Halibut Derby ticket holders use a published targeted weight, and the three contestants closest to the targeted weight win.
+Halibut Derby ticket-holders use a published targeted weight, and the three contestants closest to the targeted weight win.

-WHERE: Prince William Sound
+Where: Prince William Sound

-COST: $10 for a daily entry or $30 for the week (separate fee for each fish species) and $100 for the season (includes both species)
+Cost: $10 for a daily entry or $30 for the week (separate fee for each fish species) and $100 for the season (includes both species)

-Old Fashioned Family 4th of July
+Old Fashioned Family Fourth of July

 Have fun at this free family event.
 Just before midnight on July 3, enjoy the fireworks display; then celebrate the Fourth at noon with a parade, games and a free barbecue.

-WHERE: Downtown Whittier
+Where: Downtown Whittier

-WHEN: July 3-4
+When: July 3-4